 Convergence values of the cross-shore current component (u) help to explain the mechanism of deposition further.
-Positive values of du/dx occur immediately at the beginning of the inundation phase, as water level reaches values of 1.8 meters (Figure 12).
+Positive values of du/dx occur immediately at the beginning of the inundation phase, as water level reaches values of 1.8 m (Fig. 12).
 Positive values, which relate to the divergence of currents, can be related to an immediate acceleration of water fluxes due to wave breaking in the cross-shore direction.
 Moreover, the divergence of currents will also lead to erosion of the beach.
-As the water starts to inundate the upper part of the beach, wave-driven water fluxes start to decelerate in the cross-shore direction, resulting in a zone of convergence leading to deposition resulting in a zone of convergence, leading to deposition.
+As the water starts to inundate the upper part of the beach, wave-driven water fluxes start to decelerate in the cross-shore direction, resulting in a zone of convergence, leading to deposition.